Unreleased Prince projects: Camille

-Two other songs were credited to Camille after the album project was abandoned.
-The first was "Scarlet Pussy", which was released as the B-side of the 1988 single "I Wish U Heaven" featuring a black label with the artist Camille credited in deep peach.
-The song was also submitted for Sheila E's upcoming 4th album, however the album went unreleased.
-Also, "U Got the Look", which appeared on Sign "☮" the Times and was also released as a single.
-The video was recorded in France while Prince was on tour and the video was later added into the film Sign "☮" the Times.

-Prince would later resurrect the character of Camille for the 1988 Lovesexy tour.
-Within the show, Camille sang in a low tone, with Prince's vocal filtered to sound lower.
-Prince has used this technique on numerous occasions, uncredited to Camille.
-Prince confirmed in the Lovesexy tour book that Camille is the creator of The Black Album.

 Crystal Ball

-Crystal Ball was a 3-LP set to be released in 1986, The set was to consist of various tracks from 1985–1986.
+Crystal Ball was a 3-LP set to be released in 1986, The set was to consist of various tracks from 1985 to 1986.
 Although several Dream Factory tracks were incorporated, this set was to be marketed as a solo album by Prince.
 Warner Bros.
-Records balked at the album's length so Prince begrudgingly trimmed it to the 2-LP Sign "☮" the Times, which many still consider to be his best album (although Purple Rain was his most successful).
+Records balked at the album's length so Prince begrudgingly trimmed it to the 2-LP Sign o' the Times, which many still consider to be his best album (although Purple Rain was his most successful).
 The album is notable for two reasons; it was the last studio album to be recorded with The Revolution and the events said to have surrounded its recording led to the resignation of both Wendy & Lisa, effectively dissolving Prince's band until the creation of the New Power Generation.